 Fast forward nearly four years and I am an older, wiser mum who woke up that day to the realisation that the world of SEND is most certainly not all roses.
 I’ve spent the intervening years empowering myself by learning bits of law and meeting the incredible online SEND community.

 Now let me tell you a little about A. She is nearly 8 years old.
-She has no diagnosis other than Global Developmental Delay and Sensory Processing Difficulties.
+Has no diagnosis, other than Global Developmental Delay and Sensory Processing Difficulties.
 She is not keen on sleeping or getting to the toilet on time.
 Or at all.
 She often melts down and smashes things.

 She is glorious, funny, loving, sensitive and always tries her hardest.